 The Carnet offer of 10 single tickets has now been phased out.
 You can purchase a pack of 10 tickets via the Navigo Easy pass at a slightly discounted rate, however you need to purchase the card (€2) which can be topped up at metro stations or online.

-Please note, the Paris Pass no longer includes free public transport.
+Please note also that the Paris Pass no longer includes free public transport.

 VISITING THE MUSEUMS IN PARIS

-We recommend booking skip the line tickets in advance as much as possible.
+We recommend booking skip-the-line tickets as much as possible to avoid the queues.

-Additionally, most museums are closed on either Monday or Tuesday.
+Most museums are closed on either Monday or Tuesday – we have a breakdown in the table below.

 Depending on how many museums you plan on visiting, it may be worth getting the Paris Museum Pass which includes entry to over 60 museums.